What Seventh-day Adventists Believe About Stewardship (and What Does It Mean?)

 Do we treat those we encounter each day with love and respect, remembering that they are also beloved children of God?
 Do we willingly and cheerfully fulfill the roles we occupy?

 Do we take care of the things we own?
 Are we thankful for the things we have, rather than focusing on what we don’t?

 You won’t find any places in the Bible that condone hoarding away what we have, or becoming overly focused on accumulating wealth.
-Part of being a good steward of our possessions is knowing that we may also need to share with those around us who have need—especially if God is the true owner to begin with.
+Part of being a good steward of our possessions is knowing that we may also need to share with those around us who have need—especially because God is the true owner to begin with.